Townsville tropics to the iconic Isa

 When you start your adventure in the North Queensland region, you'll be exposed to a range of diverse teaching experiences in unique and spectacular locations.
 You'll find opportunities to

-teach in Indigenous communities, and be supported with professional development (like language pedagogy and cross-cultural awareness) to help you engage students in learning.
+teach in Aboriginal and Torres Strait Islander communities, and be supported with professional development (like language pedagogy and cross-cultural awareness) to help you engage students in learning.

 We also offer subsidised teacher accommodation and

-remote area incentives in a number of rural and remote school locations within this region.
+rural and remote benefits for a number of rural and remote school locations within this region.

 There are a number of